Search This Blog

 Ross Poldark to Elizabeth The four Swans' (Internal Book 1 Chapter 11)

-Ross's guilty behaviour and his admission makes this unnecessary, but examination of the evidence from Elizabeth and Winston Graham as the narrator and as the story's author only serves to corroborate his admission, and vice versa.
-However, for the sake of completeness it is still important to address them to ensure the belt and braces nature of a finding.
+Ross's guilty behaviour, his admission and his very weak defence makes this unnecessary, but examination of the evidence from Elizabeth and Winston Graham as the narrator and as the story's author, only serves to corroborate his admission and vice versa.
+For the sake of completeness it is still important to address them to ensure the belt and braces nature of a finding.

 (Part 3) Elizabeth - Rock Solid On No Consent